mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "Well, I suppose the Tilmarim would do."

   Melna was getting irritated.
-"I suppose that I'm asking a question of nuance.
-Where is your line?
-Between blindly trusting an unkeepable promise and seeking survival on your own terms?"
+"I suppose that I'm asking something deeper.
+When do you start to call the shots?
+When do you stop blindly trusting an unkeepable promise and seek survival on your own terms?"

   "We have enough grain from Heiko to keep us going until Holragi figures out what's going on."

-  "But what will you do if you run out of food before then?"
+  "And what if they don't?"

-  "We won't," thi said coldly.
+  Thi looked around and then leaned in to whisper to her with a sneer, "Holragi has this under control.
+We must keep faith."

-  "I see," Melna replied
+  "I see," Melna replied, shocked at hae determined, almost fearful tone.

   Thi went back to the pipe and pulled three long pieces of kelp from a barrel nearby to wrap the fish and bread.
 Hae gestures were quick and confident, as if hae mind were taking a rest and letting hae hands do all the thinking for a time.